Charles Bosseron Chambers: Light of the World

-In 1919 Chambers was commissioned to do paintings for the side altars in the newly built St. Ignatius Church in Rogers Park, Chicago, Illinois.
+In 1919, Chambers was commissioned to do paintings for the side altars in the newly built St. Ignatius Church in Rogers Park, Chicago, Illinois.
 There, Chambers produced a painting of St. Joseph holding the infant Christ.
 A detail of that painting, the face of four year old model Gilbert DeMille, son of the custodian at St. Ignatius School, became the Light of the World.
 Between 1920 and 1940, millions of copies were sold.
 The print can be seen over the priest's desk in the 1948 film The Miracle of the Bells.
 Chambers also painted the fourteen Stations of the Cross in the Church.
 St Ignatius Church was closed by the Archdiocese of Chicago in August 2021.

 The Return

 According to a popular account, one day, Chambers stopped by the Church of the Holy Innocents on 37th St. for Mass.
 Afterwards he observed a young man praying before a life-size crucifix and immediately made a quick sketch.
 In later speaking to the man, Chambers learned that he was a Frenchman who had drifted away from religion since coming to New York, but was now heading back to fight in World War I, and had prayed for a return to the faith.
 Chambers produced an oil painting from the sketch.

 According to the American Art News, "His remarkable picture, The Return, which shows a soldier at the foot of a crucifix, and enveloped in a certain divine mystery and depth of sentiment, compelling and convincing, has been reproduced by one of the largest publishing companies in color and sepia, and having decided success."

 After the war, the soldier wrote to Chambers to inform him that having survived the war, he had entered a monastery.
 The refurbished crucifix, now termed "The Return Crucifix", is still at Holy Innocents, located in the rear right corner of the church.
-There is also a stained glass rendition of Chamber's painting in the choir loft.
+There is also a stained glass rendition of Chambers' painting in the choir loft.